wcsanders1/ExoticRecipeWebsite/README.md

 # ExoticRecipeWebsite
-A humorous website that contains pseudo-exotic recipes
+This is a humorous website that contains pseudo-exotic recipes.